Anitatorki/Tehran-Real-Estate-Price-Prediction/README.md

 The dataset `housePrice.csv` includes the following columns (example columns, adjust as per your dataset):

 - `id`: Unique identifier for each house
-- `location`: The neighborhood or area of Tehran
+- `location`: The neighbourhood or area of Tehran
 - `size`: Size of the house in square meters
 - `rooms`: Number of rooms
 - `price`: The price of the house